ARM-software/psa-api/doc/fwu/appendix/sra.rst

       -  Description
       -  Mitigated threats

+   *  -  `M.EXPLICIT_STAGING`
+      -  Firmware images that have been prepared require an explicit API call to stage for installation.
+      -  `T.PARTIAL_UPDATE`

    *  -  `M.MEMORY_BUFFER`
       -  The implementation use of memory buffers in the API is fully specified.
       -  `T.INTERFACE_ABUSE`